NixOS/nix.dev/source/tutorials/nix-language.md

 The Nix ecosystem and code style is driven by conventions.
 Most names you will encounter in Nix language code come from Nixpkgs:

-- [Nix Pills][nix-pills] - a detailed explanation of derivations and how the Nix package collection is constructed from first principles
+- [Nix Pills][nix-pills] - a detailed explanation of derivations and how Nixpkgs is constructed from first principles

 Nixpkgs provides generic build mechanisms that are widely used: